 Managing fire is vital for protecting our homes and maintaining environmental habitats.
 Queensland's bushfire season traditionally runs from August to December each year, so it is important to be prepared.
-Find out how you can prepare your family, pets and property ahead of the bushfire season.

 What Council is doing

 Council carries out the following activities to manage bushfire:

 - bushfire management planning